 The higher education system in the UK is very

-of institutions, from traditional universities to
+of institutions, from traditional universities

-further education colleges with higher education
+to further education colleges with higher

-provision, to smaller and specialist institutions.
+education provisions, to smaller and specialist

 This free newsletter will include information on university events added to UniTasterDays, as well as details about new webinars and blog releases for you and your students.

 With so many graduates now entering the job market, a degree alone is not always enough.
 It is therefore very important that you work on developing your employability skills throughout your time at university, and university careers services are experts in offering a range of support to help you achieve this successfully.
 I will tell you more about some of the opportunities here.